jhunter4242-stack/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 # A. <a id="A">Overview of SharedSpaces</a>
 SharedSpaces was built by the VR Developer Tools team to demonstrate how you can quickly get people together in VR using the Oculus Social Platform APIs.
-This version was built for the Unreal Engine using the Photon SDK as the transport layer.
+This version was built for the Unreal Engine using the Unreal EOS plugin as the transport layer.
 Other versions are available, in particular one built for the Unity game engine.

 <div style="margin: auto; width: 60%; padding: 10pt;">